 ?
-Administration > ERPS ✓ Action: Show Step: 4.
-Configure Instance ~ Instance List Total: 3 Inclusion VI AN ID Status Type W/E Interface VIAN MS Groups No No West No No Unknown 1 Disabled No No No No West No No No ERPinst12 12 Disabled Init None East Νo No No No No No No West No ERPinst13 13 Disabled Revert Delete
+Administration > ERPS ~ Step: 4.
+Configure Instance ✓ Action: Show Instance List Total: 3 Physical Name ID Status Type W/E Interface MEP RPL West Unknown No No No 1 Disabled test-ring Init None East No No No No No ERPinst12 12 Disabled East No No West No No No No ERPinst13 13 Disabled None East No No Delete

-Figure 314: Showing Configured ERPS Instances
+Figure 332: Showing Configured ERPS Instances

-Manual Mode Operations
+ERPS Forced and Manual Mode Operations

-ERPS Forced and Use the Administration > ERPS (Configure Instance - Configure Operation) page to block a ring port using Forced Switch or Manual Switch commands.
+Use the Administration > ERPS (Configure Instance - Configure Operation) page to block a ring port using Forced Switch or Manual Switch commands.

 - Instance Name Name of a configured ERPS instance. - Operation Specifies a Forced Switch (FS) or Manual Switch (MS) operation on the east or west ring port. - Forced Switch Blocks specified ring port.
 (Options: West or East) - A ring with no pending request has a logical topology with the traffic channel blocked at the RPL and unblocked on all other ring links.
 In this situation, the FS command triggers protection switching as follows: - a.
 The ring node where an FS command was issued blocks the traffic channel and R-APS channel on the ring port to which the command was issued, and unblocks the other ring port. - b.
 The ring node where the FS command was issued transmits R-APS messages indicating FS over both ring ports.
-R-APS (FS) messages are continuously transmitted by this ring node while the local FS command is the ring node's highest priority command (see Table 28 on page 448).
+R-APS (FS) messages are continuously transmitted by this ring node while the local FS command is the ring node's highest priority command (see Table 33 on page 475).
 The R-APS (FS) message informs other ring nodes of the FS command and that the traffic channel is blocked on one ring port. - c.
 A ring node accepting an R-APS (FS) message, without any local higher priority requests unblocks any blocked ring port.
 This action subsequently unblocks the traffic channel over the RPL. - d.
-The ring node accepting an R-APS (FS) message, without any local higher priority requests stops transmission of R-APS messages. - e.
-The ring node receiving an R-APS (FS) message flushes its FDB.
+The ring node accepting an R-APS (FS) message, without any local higher priority requests stops transmission of R-APS messages.

-- Protection switching on a forced switch request is completed when the above actions are performed by each ring node.
+- e.
+The ring node receiving an R-APS (FS) message flushes its FDB. - Protection switching on a forced switch request is completed when the above actions are performed by each ring node.
 At this point, traffic flows around the ring are resumed.
 From this point on the following rules apply regarding processing of further forced switch commands: - While an existing forced switch request is present in a ring, any new forced switch request is accepted, except on a ring node having a prior local forced switch request.
 The ring nodes where further forced switch commands are issued block the traffic channel and R-APS channel on the ring port at which the forced switch was issued.
 The ring node where the forced switch command was issued transmits an R-APS message over both ring ports indicating FS.
 R-APS (FS) messages are continuously transmitted by this ring node while the local FS command is the ring node's highest priority command.
 As such, two or more forced switches are allowed in the ring, which may inadvertently cause the segmentation of an ring.
 It is the responsibility of the operator to prevent this effect if it is undesirable.